 Oud-West is also home to some of the city’s best nightlife, with various bars and clubs to suit all tastes.
 You’ll definitely want to check out the Foodhallen, which is an excellent indoor food market featuring cocktail bars, street foods, and fine dining.
 If you’re looking for a place to stay in Amsterdam that is central and lively, then Oud-West is a perfect choice.

 - Budget Hotel – Hotel Espresso City Center

 - Mid-Range Hotel – Hotel van de Vijsel

 - Luxury Hotel – Amsterdam Marriott Hotel

 8. Old Jewish Quarter (Jodenbuurt)

 It is home to a number of important synagogues, as well as the Jewish Historical Museum, which is one of the most popular tourist attractions in Amsterdam.
-The neighborhood is also known for its lively nightlife and its many bars and clubs.
+The neighborhood is known for its lively nightlife and many bars and clubs.

 - Budget Hotel – Ecomama

 - Mid-Range Hotel – Monet Garden Hotel Amsterdam

 - Luxury Hotel – Luxury Suites Amsterdam